Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

 In 1994, Congress passed the Violence Against Women Act (VAWA).
 This Act and subsequent additions to the Act acknowledge domestic violence as a national crime and provide assistance to overburdened state and local criminal justice systems.

-A defendant in a domestic violence case may face a range of offenses, including any of the following, for example:
+A defendant in a domestic violence case may face different charges.
+These can include any of the following, for example:

 - Assault with a deadly weapon (Penal Code Section 245);